JakeWillard/GDB.jl/src/ImmersedMirrors/guide.md

 The first part of the code constructs a Grid.
 The bounding box is a square centered at the origin with side length 2, the lattice length 0.01, and the domain is defined as the unit disk.
 The second part of the code uses function_to_grid to calculate sin(x)sin(y) at each of the points inside the unit disk.
 The third part of the code makes a similar calculation, but instead of only storing values at the points contained in the grd.points attribute, each point on the Nx x Ny grid has a corresponding entry in fvec_rec, and points not within the unit disk are assigned a value of zero.
 These two vectors fvec_non_rec and fvec_rec are related by linear transformation given by the attribute grd.Proj, which is a sparse matrix.
 The final part of the code asserts this identity, which is that grd.Proj transforms the rectangular representation into the non-rectangular representation, and its transpose is a right-inverse.

-### operator_to_grid
+#### operator_to_grid

-Linear operators should have some representation on the grid as well.
-The derivative of sin(x)sin(y), for example, should be approximated by some matrix transformation of f_as_vector defined above.
-In the case of a rectangular grid, such matrices are very easy to compute.
-The utility of the projection matrix described in the previous section is that it allows us to compute linear operators for the non-rectangular case using rectangular versions.
-The vector representation of the non-rectangular grid is basically a subspace of the rectangular grid representation, and so the transformation of linear operators works exactly the same as a change of basis.
-Given a matrix transformation computed for the rectangular grid (size NxNy x NxNy), the non-rectangular version is simply Proj M Proj^T. The function operator_to_grid helps streamline the calculation of matrix operators:
+We want linear operators to have some representation on the grid as well.
+This is usually very easy to do if the grid is rectangular, but for the non-rectangular case it's a little harder, e.g. finite difference approximations for grid-points near the boundary of the grid.
+It would be much easier if we could simply treat the projection matrix defined above as a change of basis transformation, in which case any operator defined on the rectangular grid M could be mapped onto the non-rectangular grid via Proj M Proj^(-1).
+Such a thing is not exactly possible since Proj is not invertible, but we can get something that is almost as good.
+Proj^T is an appropriate pseudo-inverse in this case: Proj^T b is the minimal norm solution to Proj x = b, and it does properly map vectors on the non-rectangular grid to the rectangular grid by filling in zeros at every point that isn't listed in grd.points.

+Essentially, Proj M Proj^T is the mapping that we want, and the resulting matrix is an equivalent operator as M except that it assumes all quantities are zero on points where distance_to_mirror(x,y,M) < -h.
+This is the calculation that is carried out by the function operator_to_grid, which is used like this:

     Diff_x = operator_to_grid(grd) do
         Dx = spdiagm(1 => ones(grd._Nx-1))